nominal-systems/dmi-api/README.md

 - `type` Describes the type of event related to the originating occurrence.
   - Type: String
   - Required
 - `data` Event-specific data.
-This MAY include a property `providerConfiguration` with specific credentials/endpoints/parameters related to the provider (as specified in the [Provider Configuration](https://linestudio.stoplight.io/docs/diagnostic-modality-integration/docs/providers/readme.md#how-to-configure-a-provider)) and MAY include a property `payload` with any specific payload included in the User's originating request.
+This MAY include a property `providerConfiguration` with specific credentials/endpoints/parameters related to the provider (as specified in the [Provider Configuration](https://linestudio.stoplight.io/docs/diagnostic-modality-integration/docs/providers/readme.md#how-to-configure-a-provider)), MAY include a `integrationOptions` property with the integration specific parameters created when an [integration is configured](https://linestudio.stoplight.io/docs/diagnostic-modality-integration/docs/getting-started.md#5-connect-the-practice-with-a-provider) and MAY include a property `payload` with any specific payload included in the User's originating request.
   - Type: Object
   - Optional